ubccpsc/classy/docs/tech-staff/githubsetup.md

       - [Repo Retirement](#repo-retirement)
 <!-- /TOC -->

-*Classy is integrated with GitHub.com or GitHub Enterprise to provide a gamified and interactive learning experience for students.
+*Classy is integrated with GitHub.com or GitHub Enterprise to provide an interactive learning experience for students.
 When a student pushes code to a GitHub repository, Classy gives feedback and a grade to the student.
 Classy, therefore, requires the appropriate permissions to access and interact with a student repository.*

 This setup guide describes the appropriate GitHub organization setup steps from the appropriate user roles.